amosfullstack/quartz/content/Study Guide - Conquer the OS (CP 226) Exam with Scheduler Speed.md

 2. **Input/Output Systems**
 3. **Protection and Security**

-*These topics are explicitly excluded from your syllabus!*
+*These topics are excluded from our syllabus!
+Study them for your own advantage*

 ---
 ### **4-Hour Study Plan**